-The Legal Practice Course (LPC) is the final academic stage of qualification before becoming a solicitor.
+Want to study an LPC in Birmingham?
+Our Legal Practice Course (LPC) is the final academic stage of qualification before becoming a solicitor.
 Our course is fully accredited by the Solicitors Regulation Authority.
-You will cover elements required by the Solicitors Regulation Authority including Property Law, Business Law and Practice and Litigation (including Civil and Criminal Litigation), and choose from a list of Electives available.
+You will cover elements required by the Solicitors Regulation Authority including Property Law, Business Law and Practice and Litigation (including Civil and Criminal Litigation) and choose from a list of Electives available.

 The LPC is taught by an outstanding team of professional staff with extensive practice experience and a friendly, open door policy giving you all the support you need.
 We place our students at the centre of everything we do.